SieglStefan/NeuralParam.jl/README.md

 # NeuralParam.jl

-**Learning longwave-radiation parameterizations for [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl) by differentiable online training.**
+**Learning neural parameterizations for [SpeedyWeather.jl](https://github.com/SpeedyWeather/SpeedyWeather.jl) by differentiable online training.**

 > 🎓 This repository contains the code for my **Master's thesis** on data-driven
 > neural parameterizations for SpeedyWeather.jl, written in the